Featured News - Current News - Archived News - News Categories

-The New York State Office of Parks, Recreation and Historic Preservation Niagara River Greenway Fund Standing Committee will hold a meeting at 1 p.m.
-Tuesday, March 11, to vote on funding for projects being proposed to the Standing Committee by State Parks.
-The meeting will be held at the New York Power Authority's Power Vista classroom, located on the grounds of the Niagara Power Project in Lewiston (5777 Lewiston Road, Lewiston).
-The meeting is open to the general public.
+The New York State Office of Parks, Recreation and Historic Preservation Niagara River Greenway Fund Standing Committee will hold a meeting at 11 a.m.
+Wednesday, Jan.
+12. The meeting will be held in the Castellani Building at DeVeaux Woods State Park.
+It is open to the public.

-The State Parks Standing Committee receives funds from NYPA as part of a settlement agreement related to the 50-year license received by NYPA for the Niagara Power Project in 2007.
-In addition to the State Parks Standing Committee, three other standing committees were created to disperse funds those groups received in other settlement agreements with NYPA: Greenway Ecological Standing Committee, Host Community Greenway Fund Standing Committee and the Erie County Greenway Fund Standing Committee.
+The State Parks Standing Committee receives funds from NYPA, as part of a settlement agreement related to the 50-year license received by NYPA for the Niagara Project in 2007.
+In addition to the State Parks Standing Committee, three other standing committees were created to disperse funds those groups received in other settlement agreements with NYPA: Greenway Ecological Standing Committee, Host Community Greenway Fund Standing Committee and the Buffalo and Erie County Greenway Fund Standing Committee.

-To learn more about the New York State Office of Parks, Recreation and Historic Preservation, visit www.nysparks.state.ny.us.
-To learn more information about the Greenway Commission, log onto www.niagaragreenway.org.
-For more information about NYPA and its relicensing, visit http://niagara.nypa.gov.
+To learn more about the New York State Office of Parks, Recreation and Historic Preservation, click www.parks.ny.gov.
+To learn more information about the commission, visit www.niagararivergreenway.com.
+For more information about NYPA and the relicensing of the Niagara project, log on to http://niagara.nypa.gov.